AI Workshop: learn to build apps with AI →

 HTML Tips: HTML, avoid displaying a broken image if the image is not found

-While working on a website I was loading an image dynamically based on the current page URL.
+While working on a website, I was loading an image dynamically based on the current page URL.

-Being sure I’d eventually forget to create an image in the future, I looked into avoiding the usual “broken image” that says “this website is abandoned”.
+Since I knew I’d eventually forget to create an image in the future, I looked into avoiding the usual “broken image” that says “this website is abandoned”.

 The technique I used is this: